potatomat0/twins/Documents/elo-overview.md

 NODE
 ```
 You should see ELO move away from 1200 after each call (K=24).

+## Ranking behavior
+- PCA remains dominant (80%).
+ELO proximity only nudges ordering when PCA is already close.
+- Large ELO gaps reduce proximity; identical PCA favors similar ELO.
+To avoid harsh penalties for a 200–300 gap, keep the proximity term gentle (exp decay) and consider a floor if desired.

+## Update behavior (cooperative)
+- Like: both gain slightly (no one loses).
+- Skip: only actor loses slightly.
+- This avoids “punishing” the liked user and discourages mass skipping for rating gain.

 ## Real-world behavior
 - Scenario: High PCA (e.g., 80%) vs low PCA (30%) but higher ELO.